makerdao/mips/MIP45/mip45.md

 ### MIP45c23 OSM Risk for Start Price

 Because `Clipper.kick` and `Clipper.redo` consult the OSM for the collateral price, we are vulnerable to an oracle attack that can only be mitigated by the oracle delay, `Dog.Hole`, and `ilk.hole`.
 We must rely on the number of guards in place to prevent price manipulation and oracle attacks.
+The fact that the price is delayed by one hour, however, prseents a risk of its own: since the price is out-of-date relative to the market, it may be either too high or too low to allow for efficient settlement given other parameters like 'buf' and the price decrease function.
+The consequences of either case are effectively covered by the sections on the risk of the price decreasing either too quickly or too slowly.

 ### MIP45c24 Setting Hole or ilk.hole Too High